pittisl/ExplainablePersonalization/README.md

-# Deciphering Personalization: Towards Fine-Grained Explainability in Natural Language for Personalized Image Generation Models
+# On-device LLM Personalization via Explainable Model Selection

 ## Introduction

-This is the code repository for our submission: Deciphering Personalization: Towards Fine-Grained Explainability in Natural Language for Personalized Image Generation Models
+This is the code repository for our Mobisys paper: Never Start from Scratch: Expediting On-Device LLM Personalization via Explainable Model Selection.
+We proposed XPerT (eXplainale Personalized Tuning), a technique to accelerate on-device model personalization via starting from a well-matched model.

+This repository consists of three parts:

+Code for LLM personalization.

+An extension of our method to generative models of other modalities, specifically diffusion-based image generation models.

+Code for fine-tuning an LLM on Android smartphones, including offline model format conversion and online fine-tuning.

+## LLM personalization
+Coming soon

+## Selecting personalized diffusion model

-## Requirements
+### Requirements
 * torch
 * torchvision
 * transformers